How to Respond to an Active Shooter Situation

 Stay Calm and Assess the Situation

-First things first: breathe.
-Yes, I know this sounds like something your yoga instructor would say during a class where everyone is trying not to fall over in downward dog.
-But staying calm is crucial when chaos erupts around you.
-Your brain can be your best ally or your worst enemy; let’s aim for the former.
+First things first: take a breath.
+Yes, I realize this sounds like something your yoga teacher would say while everyone is trying not to fall over in downward dog.
+But it's really important to maintain cool when things get crazy around you.
+Your brain can be your best friend or your worst enemy.
+Let's hope it's the first.

-Take a moment to assess what’s happening.
-Is that loud noise gunfire or just someone dropping a bag of potatoes?
-(And by the way, if it’s potatoes, you’re probably safe.)
-Listen carefully and look for signs of danger.
-If people are running and screaming like they just spotted Bigfoot in the parking lot, then it’s time to take action.
+Take a moment to think about what's going on.
+Is that sounds gunfire or just someone dropping a bag of potatoes?
+(And by the way, if it's potatoes, you're probably okay.)
+Pay close attention and seek for indicators of trouble.
+It's time to do something if folks are running and shouting like they just seen Bigfoot in the parking lot.

-Interestingly enough, knowing where exits are located before trouble starts can save precious seconds when panic strikes.
-Familiarize yourself with escape routes whenever you enter a new place—like a restaurant or shopping mall—so you won’t be caught off guard later on.
+It's interesting that knowing where the exits are before crisis starts can save you a few seconds while you're in a panic.
+Learn the escape routes as soon as you get to a new place, such a restaurant or mall, so you won't be caught off guard later.

 Run!